spectrio/playbook/how-we-work.md

 ## Bootstrap
 Twitter's Bootstrap is our preferred CSS/UI/UX framework.
 Please use the latest version of it on all new projects.

+## HAML over ERB
+Our preferred templating language in Rails is HAML.
+ERB is horrible and ugly.